gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 > A cast from pointer to integer discards most-significant bits if the pointer representation is larger than the integer type, sign-extends(2) if the pointer representation is smaller than the integer type, otherwise the bits are unchanged.

-If we assume gcc, we should assume that pointer-integer casts have the behavior above.
-This should at least resolve the nondeterminism we saw earlier, right?
+If we assume gcc, we should assume that pointer-integer casts have this behavior, which should at least resolve the nondeterminism we saw earlier, right?
 (Because we're fixing a particular implementation.)

 We can experiment by compiling the program, running it, and checking its exit code.